 Have a wide variety of music available for clients to choose from

-Supply a jewelry cleaner pod for client to soak their valuables during massage
+Supply a jewelry cleaner pod for the client to soak their valuables during massage

-Display a variety of reading glasses for client to use, just like ink pens
+Display a variety of reading glasses for the client to use, just like ink pens

-Spritz a refreshing aromatherapy spray in client’s shoes
+Spritz a refreshing aromatherapy spray in the client’s shoes

 Likes and Dislikes: music, treatments, sensory input, queries

-I am very proud of the progress of our profession and I’m very optimistic about our future.
-My aim is that we learn from each other and the time we share is always Time Well Spent.
+I am very proud of our profession's progress, and I’m very optimistic about our future.
+I aim to learn from each other, and the time we share is always Time Well Spent.
 Now it’s your turn to reveal what your professional priorities are for 2012.